gregberns/Model-Based-Agent-Evaluation/README.md

 # Plugin Manager: AI-Driven Plugin Orchestration

+## The Solution: A "Wind Tunnel" for AI Agents

+This project explores a methodology for building and testing AI agents in a safe, controlled environment.
+Instead of aiming them at live code, we test them in a simulation first.

+To make this tangible, we use a "wind tunnel" analogy.
+A successful test requires three things: the object being tested, a set of instructions, and the testing environment itself.

+1.  **The Virtual Plugin (The Model)**: This is the object we place *inside* the wind tunnel.
+It is a **behavioral model** that simulates a real piece of code—a "process mock."
+It is not the code itself, but a simplified, predictable representation for the agent to modify.
+In our analogy, this is the scale model of an airplane wing.

+2.  **The Playbook (The Instructions)**: This is our test plan.
+It's a clear, version-controlled **prompt** that gives the agent a high-level goal, like "Fix the bug related to zero-byte files."
+The playbook tells the wind tunnel what test to run, but it doesn't specify the outcome, allowing us to see how the agent reasons its way to a solution.

+3.  **The Orchestrator (The Wind Tunnel)**: This is the framework that runs the entire simulation.
+It provides the agent with a sandboxed set of tools, executes the instructions from the Playbook, and records every action the agent takes.
+It's the controlled environment that ensures tests are safe and results are measurable.

 ## 🎯 The Testing Challenge

 How do you validate and debug AI/LLM-based orchestration tools (ie an Agent)?
 Traditional testing approaches fall short when dealing with intelligent agents because: